* Yuan has lost more than 1% since Monday as virus spreads

 “To cope with this risk, monetary policy could illustrate further easing bias.
 For the FX market, risk-off mode is likely to dominate for the time being,” he said.

-The Australian dollar gained 0.5% to as high as 0.6879 after data showed unemployment declined to a nine-month low.
+The Australian dollar gained as much as 0.5% to 0.6879 after data showed unemployment declined to a nine-month low.

-Sterling consolidated around $1.3040 after gaining Wednesday on dwindling expectations the Bank of England will cut interest rates next week.
+Sterling consolidated around $1.3130 after gaining Wednesday on dwindling expectations the Bank of England would cut interest rates next week.

-The euro fell to a three-year low against the Swiss franc of 1.0737 before recovering to 1.073.
+The euro briefly fell to a near three-year low against the Swiss franc of 1.0729 before recovering to 1.0743.

-The Canadian dollar dropped again, reaching a one-month low of 1.317 against the U.S. dollar, after the Bank of Canada on Wednesday signalled a future rate cut should a recent slowdown in domestic growth persist.
-(Reporting by Tommy Reggiori Wilkes, additional reporting by Tom Westbrook in Singapore; editing by Larry King)
+The Canadian dollar dropped again, reaching a one-month low of 1.3171 against the U.S. dollar, after the Bank of Canada on Wednesday signalled a future rate cut if a recent slowdown in domestic growth persists.
+(Reporting by Tommy Reggiori Wilkes editing by Larry King)